sobirjonovme/just-for-fun/README.md

 ## Contributing

 As this is a personal repository, I am not accepting contributions at this time.
 However, if you have any suggestions or feedback, feel free to create an issue in the repository.

-## License

-This repository is licensed under the [Insert license here] license.